 Virginia Hit and Run Lawyer

-Hit and Run in Virginia is a criminal offense.
+Leaving the scene of a traffic accident is a criminal offense.
+This law is more commonly known as Hit and Run.
 If you are involved in a motor vehicle accident that either involves personal injury or results in property damage, then it is illegal to leave the accident scene without fulfilling your legal obligation.
 Such an incident is referred to as Hit and Run or Leaving the Scene of an Accident and is prohibited by Virginia Code sections 46.2-894, 46.2-895, 46.2-896, and 46.2-897.
-A violation of the hit and run law can result in serious consequences, ranging from a simple fine to a prison sentence, depending upon the severity of either the personal injury or the property damage.
-A common misconception is that you must be the at-fault driver to be in violation of this law.

 Leaving The Scene of an Accident Attorney

 Riley & Wells Attorneys-At-Law have been successfully defending hit and run allegations for over 25 years throughout central Virginia area trial courts including the Virginia Court of Appeals.
 A violation of the hit and run law can result in serious consequences.
 A common misconception is that you must be the at-fault driver to be in violation of this law.
 NOTE: An arrest for hit and run is NOT a conviction.
 Do not waive your rights.
 Consult a law firm that is dedicated to successfully defending clients accused of hit and run.